JulMeh/mushrooms/README.md

 }
  ```

- With this loop I was able to plot the following plots
+ With this loop and arrangeGrob function I was able to plot the following plots.